Shareef-16/SCT_ML_Task01/README.md

 # 🏠 House Price Prediction – SkillCraft Internship Task 01

-This project is part of SkillCraft Technology's Machine Learning Internship.
+This project is part of the **SkillCraft Technology Machine Learning Internship**.
-The goal is to build a **Linear Regression** model to predict house prices using Kaggle data.
+The goal is to predict housing prices using **Linear Regression** on Kaggle's housing dataset.

+---

+## 📂 Dataset

+- **Source:** Kaggle – House Prices: Advanced Regression Techniques
+- **File used:** `train.csv`

+---

-## 🔧 Libraries Used
+## 🔧 Technologies Used

+- Python
+- Jupyter Notebook / Google Colab
 - pandas, NumPy
-- matplotlib, seaborn
 - scikit-learn

-## 📂 Dataset
-- Source: Kaggle – House Prices: Advanced Regression Techniques
-- File used: `train.csv`
+- seaborn, matplotlib

+---

-## 🔍 Work Done
+## 🔍 Workflow Summary

-- Cleaned data (removed high-null columns)
+- Loaded and explored the dataset
+- Removed columns with excessive missing values
-- One-hot encoded categorical variables
+- Converted categorical variables using one-hot encoding
+- Split the data into training and testing sets
-- Trained and evaluated a Linear Regression model
+- Trained a Linear Regression model
+- Evaluated the model using R² Score and RMSE
-- Plotted Actual vs Predicted values
+- Visualized the predicted vs actual prices

+---

 ## 📈 Results

-- R² Score: _<your value here>_
-- RMSE: _<your value here>_
+- **R² Score:** 0.8672
+- **RMSE:** 28436.23

+---

-## 🧑‍💻 Author
+## 👨‍💻 Author

-Shaik Rahamat Shareef – SkillCraft Intern
+**Shaik Rahamat Shareef**
+Intern at SkillCraft Technology